The Stewards of Inland Shorebird Habitat

 Floodplain Wetlands Managed by North American Beavers

-Beaver dams not only create ponds, they also maintain shallow water levels in adjacent areas of the floodplain creating highly-functional wetlands that grow the native plants used by the beaver for food.
+Beaver dams not only create pools, they also maintain shallow water levels in adjacent areas of the floodplain creating highly-functional wetlands that grow the native plants used by the beaver for food.
 These ecosystems absorb nutrients and sediments.
 Prior to the arrival of humans, they created some of the only openings in the vast forests and maintained essential habitat for hundreds of species of plants as well as animals including fish, amphibians, reptiles, and birds.
 Without the beaver, many of these species could not, and in their absence did not, exist here.

 The beaver lodge provides shelter from the elements and predators for a family of North American Beavers.